inventage/keycloak-custom/README.md

 # features is a comma-separated list of features to be enabled
 features=declarative-user-profile

-# metrics-enabled is for exposing metrics (/metrics) and health check (/health) endpoints.
+# metrics-enabled is for exposing metrics (/metrics) endpoints
 metrics-enabled=true

+# health-enabled is for exposing health check (/health) endpoints
+health-enabled=true
 ```

 In the `generate-resources` phase of a Maven build this [keycloak.conf] file is copied to [${keycloak.dir}].